John Chikati: Professional background

-In 2015 Chikati was appointed by the president Uhuru Kenyatta as a Director at Nzoia Sugar Company where he served until 2017.
+In 2015, Chikati was appointed by the president Uhuru Kenyatta as a Director at Nzoia Sugar Company where he served until 2017.

 In 2018, he was appointed as the Special Secretary for Strategy and Delivery in the Office of the Deputy President William Samoei Ruto where he worked until March 2022.

 Political career

+FORD-Kenya Secretary General

+In April 2023, the Ford Kenya top organ settled on John Chikati as the party's new Secretary General replaces former Kiminini lawmaker Chris Wamalwa.
+The party's National Management Committee unanimously picked Chikati during a meeting held at Machakos county's Maanzoni lodge.